ApprenticeAI/frapy/docs/topics/extensions.rst

-The notification e-mails can be triggered when a certain warning value is reached (:setting:`MEMUSAGE_WARNING_MB`) and when the maximum value is reached (:setting:`MEMUSAGE_LIMIT_MB`) which will also cause the spider to be closed and the Scrapy process to be terminated.
+The notification e-mails can be triggered when a certain warning value is reached (:setting:`MEMUSAGE_WARNING_MB`) and when the maximum value is reached (:setting:`MEMUSAGE_LIMIT_MB`) which will also cause the spider to be closed and the Frapy process to be terminated.

 This extension is enabled by the :setting:`MEMUSAGE_ENABLED` setting and can be configured with the following settings: